BerkeleyBlockchain/okcoin-consulting-sp21/backend/README.md

 ## Exchanges

-`index.js` should contain exports for all of the supported exchanges
+`index.js` should contain aggregation functions and exports for all of the supported exchanges

 All js files in the exchanges directory should implement the following API: